 4. Sand all of the edges with sand paper and a hand sander.
 Wipe off any excess dust with a slightly damp cloth.

 5. Fill in the cracks with a thin line of painter’s caulk.
 Smooth the caulk with your finger and wipe off any excess before it dries.

 6. Paint your shelf or stain it.
 Let it dry completely!

-8. We used a stud finder along the wall and marked with painter’s tape where the studs where so we knew where to add the screws and screw the shelf into the wall.
-We also used a level to make sure the photo ledges were straight.
+- We used a stud finder along the wall and marked with painter’s tape where the studs where so we knew where to add the screws and screw the shelf into the wall.
+Use a level to make sure the photo ledges were straight.

 Add your photos and enjoy your beautiful photo wall for years to come!
 Do you know what else I love about this type of a photo wall?
 I love how easy it is to change out photos.
 When you get a fun new photo that you want to display, all you have to do is change out your photo and simply place the frame back onto the photo ledge!